Dongfeng Motor Corporation: Collaboration with Stellantis

+On May 20, 2026, Stellantis and Dongfeng announce the plan to establish a Europe-based and Stellantis-led 51/49 joint venture for the sales and distribution of Dongfeng's Voyah-branded vehicles in designated markets in Europe.
+The joint venture also plans to localize Dongfeng new energy vehicles models in the Rennes plant in France.

 Organizational structure

 Dongfeng Motor Corporation (DFM)

 Dongfeng Motor Corporation (DFM) is the ultimate parent company using the Dongfeng name and is directly controlled by the State-owned Assets Supervision and Administration Commission of the State Council.

 Dongfeng Motor Group (DFG)

 Dongfeng Motor Group (DFG) is a listed subsidiary that is majority owned (66.86%) by Dongfeng Motor Corporation.
 The Dongfeng Motor Group (DFG) subsidiary is responsible for several joint ventures with foreign car companies, such as Dongfeng Motor Company Limited (DFL or commonly known as Dongfeng Nissan), Dongfeng Honda Automobile, Dongfeng Peugeot-Citroën Automobile.

 Of the joint ventures, DFL (or Dongfeng Nissan), formed in 2003, is the largest and sells Nissan-branded vehicles under its Dongfeng Nissan Passenger Vehicle Company (DFN) division.
 The DFN division also produces cars using Infiniti and Venucia branding.
 In 2017, DFL acquired 51% stake in Zhengzhou Nissan (total 79.651%) from its own subsidiary (at the time) Dongfeng Automobile Company Ltd. (DFAC) to consolidate Nissan China operations under DFL.